hercules2209/Cyclone/README.md

 tkinter # A standard Python interface to the Tk GUI toolkit (should be present by default)
 ```
 After installing the above,Download the models from the link available in the next section.
-To use the GUI simply run the following command in the teminal or explore the code yourself.
+To use the GUI simply run the following command in the teminal.
 ```
 python3 UI_zoom.py
 ```